jkool702/forkrun/DOCS/DOCS_ALL.md

 **The data pipeline** has four stages, each designed to preserve locality:
 1. **Ingest**: Data is `splice()`'d from stdin into a shared memfd.
 This is **PFS-friendly**, multiplexing data entirely in kernel space without generating filesystem metadata storms (no `stat()`/`open()` cascades).
 On multi-socket systems, `set_mempolicy(MPOL_BIND)` places each chunk's pages on a target NUMA node *before any worker touches them*.
 This placement is driven by real-time backpressure from the per-node indexers, making NUMA distribution completely self-load-balancing.
 Data is always **born-local**.
 2. **Index**: Per-node indexers (pinned to their socket) find record boundaries using AVX2/NEON SIMD scanning at memory bandwidth, dynamically batch based on runtime conditions, then publish offset markers into a per-node lock-free ring buffer.
 3. **Claim**: Workers claim batches via a single `atomic_fetch_add` — no CAS retry loops, no locks, no contention.
-Workers who overshoot deposit remainders into an escrow pipe for idle workers to steal.
+If a worker process crashes, its transaction is safely rolled back and deposited into an escrow pipe for idle workers to steal.
 4. **Reclaim**: A background fallow thread punches holes behind completed work via `fallocate(PUNCH_HOLE)`, bounding memory usage without breaking the offset coordinate system.

 **Adaptive tuning** is fully automatic.
 During the Bash fork-latency window a SIMD Pre-Flight Popcount (AVX2/NEON) measures total available lines and computes the globally optimal initial batch size, jumping the scanner directly into PID steady-state before the first worker claims a slot.
 If data arrives too quickly for the pre-flight scan to complete, the scanner falls back to a geometric ramp that converges in O(log L) steps.
 Either way the worker fast-path is identical -- a single `atomic_fetch_add` claiming exactly one slot -- with no user `-n` or `-j` configuration required. forkrun runs efficiently whether it has 20 inputs from `ping` running on your laptop, or a billion lines from a file on a ramdisk running on a Frontier node.